disctrict/prft-obsidian/README.md

   6. Commit your changes and issue a pull request

 ### Considerations
-The data in this repository will ultimately be converted into a digital-garden via [https://quartz.jzhao.xyz/](Quartz 4) so it is highly likely that any local Obsidian plugins will be respected in the Quartz deployment.
+The data in this repository will ultimately be converted into a digital-garden via [Quartz 4](https://quartz.jzhao.xyz/) so it is highly likely that any local Obsidian plugins will be respected in the Quartz deployment.

 ### Disctrict Specific Markup
 To be documented